abbyPitcairn/LLMEnergyConsumption/README.md

 * `crownelius/Opus-4.6-Reasoning-3300x`
 * `google/simpleqa-verified`

-The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file at `Data/. `DatasetGenerator.py` will create the complete dataset from this saved .csv and using the HuggingFace API.
+The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file at `Data/AI_generated_prompts.csv`.

+`DatasetGenerator.py` will create the complete dataset from this saved .csv and using the HuggingFace API.

 ### Execution

 To run the program:

 * Download project files.
+* Generate and save a HuggingFace.com access token.
-* Run the requirements installation and Python commands below.
+* Run the Python commands below, and enter HF token when prompted.
 * Now your dataset is generated at the output csv file.

 ```
 pip install -r requirements.txt
+huggingface-cli login
 python DatasetGenerator.py
 ```